ale917k/smart-recognition/README.md

 # SmartBrain-api
-This project contains the server of the Smart Brain App.
+This project contains the FrontEnd of the Smart Brain App.

 What The App Does:
 - Form with Register and Login